DataDog/chaos-controller/cli/chaosli/README.md

 ---
 Usage: `go run chaosli/main.go validate --path <path to disruption file>`

-Description: Validates your disruption files to make sure everything is correctly formatted.
+Description: Validates your disruption file (location defined by `--path`) to make sure everything is correctly formatted, and all options have valid configurations.

 Example: